 These individuals, of course, or syllabus, do not have the opportunity to own pets personally, so communication was limited.

 Of course, chronic mental illness is not representative of most people who suffer from depression.
-For example, a well-known and reputed physiologist published research at BMC Psychiatry showed that pets, small or large, are very good for people with depression.
+For example, a well-known and reputed physiologist published research at BMC Psychiatry showed that small or large pets are very good for people with depression.

-The most important element he found was the emotional support and connection given by a pet.
-Especially and infinitive true for those who had or continue a difficult relationship with those closest to them.
+The most important element he found was a pet’s emotional support and connection.
+Especially infinitive true for those who had or continue a difficult relationship with those closest to them.
 Pets can help people with depression: